-1. Locate the grounding holes near the left corner at the rear of the chassis (Figure 1: Holes for Ground Screws (DC-Powered GigaVUE-HC1) on page 33 shows the location on a GigaVUE-HC1 node).
+1. Locate the grounding holes near the left corner at the rear of the chassis (Figure 1: Holes for Ground Screws (DC-Powered GigaVUE-HC1) shows the location on a GigaVUE-HC1 node).

 Figure 1: Holes for Ground Screws (DC-Powered GigaVUE-HC1)